A team of European researchers is working on a system capable of producing breathable oxygen from simulated samples of lunar dust.

 According to ESA, the lunar dust samples known as regolith that returned to Earth during the Apollo missions were composed of approximately 40-45% oxygen.
 ESTEC scientists are developing a technique that can push this oxygen out of the dust.

 The oxygen in the regolith is trapped in the form of oxides, which form as minerals or glass within the powder.
 It is necessary to work chemically to extract this oxygen, as described by the ESA itself:

 ESTEC's extraction of oxygen is taking place using a method called "molten salt electrolysis".
 It involves placing the regolith in a metal basket with molten calcium chloride salt to serve as an electrolyte, heated to 950 ° C. At this temperature the regolith remains solid but oxygen is released.

 To be precise: the passage of a current through the regolith immersed in this salt causes the extraction of oxygen and the conversion of the regolith into usable metal alloys.
 And it is no coincidence that this process was developed by Metalysis.
 Metalsys is a UK based company that uses this technique to produce metals and alloys.
 Beth Lomax collaborated with Metalysis while she was working on her PhD, and is now leveraging the concept at ESTEC.

 Since Metalysis treated the resulting oxygen as an unwanted by-product, the system had to be optimized to capture and measure it.
 At present, the system by discharging oxygen into an exhaust pipe, but future versions will be able to store oxygen in the long term.

-ESTEC's approach to regolith is also interesting which, after releasing its oxygen, turns into a metal.
-The team is currently examining various ways to harness this metal in a lunar environment.
+ESTEC's approach to regolith is also interesting, which, after releasing its oxygen, transforms into a metal.
+The team is currently investigating various ways to harness this metal in a lunar environment.
 For example by transforming it into compounds for 3D printing (I talked about it a while ago in an article hosted by Beppe Grillo's blog).